4byte/snowem-docs/docs/index.md

-This document is intended to help developers set up Snowem service and write a simple application.
+This document is intended to help developers set up Snowem service and write web applications.

 ## Introduction
 Snowem is a lightweight live streaming server, based on webrtc technology.
 Basically, a video stream is identified by a channel id - an integer.
-Snowem has three built-in subsystems, which are designed for developers to easily integrate video streams into their applictions.
+Snowem has three built-in subsystems, which are designed for developers to easily integrate media streams into web applictions.

  * `RESTful Web Service` is used for channel management.
  * `Websocket Sevrer` plays a role of signaling service in WebRTC stack.